Deploying Gateways

 • cdn_cache_status (Cloud CDN is not supported with GKE Gateway)

-• origin_request_header (CORS is not supported with GKE Gateway)
+• origin_request_header (CORS policies are not supported with GKE Gateway)

 • GKE Gateway does not support the Cloud CDN load balancing feature.